-- FOR all nine persons nominated for election as directors referred to in this proxy statement; - FOR the approval of the amendment to the 2020 Plan; - FOR the advisory vote to approve the compensation of the individuals named in the Summary Compensation Table set forth below in this proxy statement (such group of individuals are sometimes referred to as our "named executive officers"); - FOR holding the advisory vote on the compensation of our named executive officers once every THREE YEARS; and - on such other business or matters that may properly come before the Annual Meeting in accordance with the best judgment of the persons named as proxies in the form of proxy.
+- FOR all nine persons nominated for election as directors referred to in this proxy statement; - FOR the approval of the amendment to the 2020 Plan; and - on such other business or matters that may properly come before the Annual Meeting in accordance with the best judgment of the persons named as proxies in the form of proxy.

-Other than the election of nine directors, the proposed amendment to the 2020 Plan, the advisory vote to approve the compensation of our named executive officers and the advisory vote on the frequency of future advisory votes on the compensation of our named executive officers, the Board has no knowledge of any matters to be presented for action by the shareholders at the Annual Meeting.
+Other than the election of nine directors and the proposed amendment to the 2020 Plan, the Board has no knowledge of any matters to be presented for action by the shareholders at the Annual Meeting.
 An inspector of elections appointed by the Board will tabulate all votes at the Annual Meeting.